GridProtectionAlliance/go2cs/README.md

 ## Project Status

+Work is progressing briskly.
+Although much work remains, a majority of simple Go language constructs will now properly convert to C# code.
+Overall project level conversions are basically complete, but created project files still need to automatically reference required shared projects in order to properly compile (a manual step for now).

-Right now this project is still in nascent stages in that there is a "ton" of work to do.
-Overall project level conversions are basically complete and the code will produce proper function signatures.
-Strategies exist for most Go functional constructs in C# (see QuickTest project and embedded resource templates), but more work will need to be done.
+Strategies exist for most all Go functional constructs in C# (see QuickTest project and embedded resource templates).
+Remaining needed conversions:

+* Channel class
+* Map class
+* Switch "select" statement (related to channel)
+* For statement "range" construct (this will require `ExpressionInfo` detail, see below)

+Another upcoming major step in conversion process will be to change the `Expressions` tree to hold an [`ExpressionInfo`](https://github.com/GridProtectionAlliance/go2cs/blob/master/src/go2cs/Metadata/ExpressionInfo.cs) instance instead of a string, this way the "type" of the expression will be known during conversion - there are a few places where this would be handy to know (see `TODO:` markers in the code for more detail).
+This may get interesting as the type will need be inferred in many cases.

-Work is currently moving through all the basic code conversions using the [Golang ANTLR4 grammar](https://github.com/antlr/grammars-v4/tree/master/golang), however, initial attempts to convert all the Go Standard Library code found that the grammar needs some work.
+Several improvements have been made to the [Golang ANTLR4 grammar](https://github.com/antlr/grammars-v4/tree/master/golang).
+Even so, initial attempts to convert all the Go Standard Library code still finds that the grammar needs some more work.
 If you update the grammar file [in this project](https://github.com/GridProtectionAlliance/go2cs/tree/master/src/go2cs/Parser), please kindly make a PR to update the original grammar on the [ANTLR site](https://github.com/antlr/grammars-v4) as well.

-A "big" upcoming task will be to get the Go Standard Library operational by filling in behind code that normally compiles with [Go's Assembler](https://golang.org/doc/asm) (all those platform specific `.s` files) with equivalent .NET implementations.
+A known large upcoming task will be to get the Go Standard Library operational by filling in behind code that normally compiles with [Go's Assembler](https://golang.org/doc/asm) (all those platform specific `.s` files) with equivalent .NET implementations.
 Please note that the strategy is to keep the code managed if at all possible, this way there are no external dependencies introduced, see [conversion strategies](#conversion-strategies) for more information.

 The other item that is needed is a unit testing infrastructure.
 It is desirable to be able to create Go based behavioral tests then convert the tests to C# - this way the Go code could be ran along with the C# code to validate that the results are the same (somehow).

-In the future, code conversions should automatically not use a Go function execution context unless it is needed, see [optimizations](#optimizations) section below (this may be low hanging fruit).

-Currently the converted code targets traditional a .NET application, specifically version 4.7.1 and C# 7.2 to accommodate better return by-ref functionality for structures.
+Currently the converted code targets traditional a .NET application, specifically version 4.7.1 and C# 7.3 to accommodate better return by-ref functionality for structures.
 However, a [.NET Core](https://docs.microsoft.com/en-us/dotnet/core/) version should be equally possible, preferably by command line option, e.g., `-c` for .NET Core.

 A new command line option to prefer `var` over explicit types would be handy, e.g., specifying `-x` would request explicit type definitions otherwise defaulting to use `var` where possible.